haoqunjiang/eslint-config-soda/README.md

 ### React Projects

-If you are developing a React.js project, you might need the ruleset `eslint-config-soda-react`.
+If you are developing a React.js project, you might need the ruleset [eslint-config-soda-react](https://github.com/sodatea/eslint-config-soda-react).